haxeeeeh/CS2-Cheat-Python/README.md

 > requests keyboard pynput pywin32
 ```

+## Warning
+Using cheats in online games like Counter Strike 2 can result in a vac ban.
+I am not responsible for any issues you may come across, use at your own risk.

 ## Commercial // Forums that I have posted or has posted my source code.

 [UnknownCheats.me](https://www.unknowncheats.me/forum/counter-strike-2-releases/633657-cs2-python-cheat.html)